Germany arrests Chinese national on suspicion of spying – DW – 10/01/2024

 According to the prosecutor's office, G. allegedly spied on Chinese opposition members in Germany and passed on information about negotiations and decisions in the European Parliament to the secret service.

-Krah, a member of the European Parliament and the Alternative for Germany (AfD) party, has had his offices searched earlier this year in connection to the case against G..
+Krah, a member of the European Parliament and the Alternative for Germany (AfD) party, had his offices searched earlier this year in connection to the case against G.

 fb/nm (AFP, dpa, Reuters)